Hotel in Italy

 When we drive into a city, we choose hotels that either include parking garages or offer valet parking so we don’t need to search for a spot on the street.

 Apartments in cities work well when you want to settle in and live like a local.
 Buy food and a bottle of wine (so much cheaper than a restaurant!) at local stores, cook a meal, and really stretch out.
-Here’s an awesome apartment I stayed while visiting Copenhagen, Denmark.

 Apartment in Copenhagen

 When staying in the countryside or in small towns or villages, check out options for renting a whole house.
 You’ll find many places listed on the travel websites.
-Here’s the gorgeous (and surprisingly affordable) house I stayed in during a one-week visit to Pont-Aven in Brittany.
+Here’s the gorgeous (and surprisingly affordable) house I stayed at during a one-week visit to Pont-Aven in Brittany.

 view from a rented house in Pont-Aven Brittany